Life As a Log Grader or Scaler

 - Measure log lengths and mark boles for bucking into logs, according to specifications.

-What a Log Grader or Scaler Should Know
+Log Grader or Scaler Skills

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.